-Learners gaining the Level 2 qualification will have access to a wide range of career and further education opportunities, including progression onto the EAL Extended Diploma in Engineering Technologies.
+Learners gaining the Level 2 qualification will have access to a wide range of career and further education opportunities, including progression onto the EAL Level 3 Extended Technical Diploma.

 The skills and knowledge the learner would have gained are in great demand and are recognised and highly valued by employers and colleges.

 The following items are essential equipment for completion of the course: